paradigmxyz/reth/docs/crates/db.md

 There are many tables within the node, all used to store different types of data from `Headers` to `Transactions` and more.
 Below is a list of all of the tables.
 You can follow [this link](https://github.com/paradigmxyz/reth/blob/1563506aea09049a85e5cc72c2894f3f7a371581/crates/storage/db/src/tables/mod.rs#L161-L188) if you would like to see the table definitions for any of the tables below.

 - CanonicalHeaders
-- HeaderTD
+- HeaderTerminalDifficulties
 - HeaderNumbers
 - Headers
 - BlockBodyIndices
 - BlockOmmers
 - BlockWithdrawals
-- TransactionBlock
+- TransactionBlocks
 - Transactions
-- TxHashNumber
+- TransactionHashNumbers
 - Receipts
 - PlainAccountState
 - PlainStorageState
 - Bytecodes
-- AccountHistory
+- AccountsHistory
-- StorageHistory
+- StoragesHistory
-- AccountChangeSet
+- AccountChangeSets
-- StorageChangeSet
+- StorageChangeSets
-- HashedAccount
+- HashedAccounts
-- HashedStorage
+- HashedStorages
 - AccountsTrie
 - StoragesTrie
-- TxSenders
+- TransactionSenders
-- SyncStage
+- StageCheckpoints
 - SyncStageProgress
 - PruneCheckpoints